tiagokepe/python_scraper/README.md

 # Docker Container
 We provide a docker image implementaion with the facilities of Docker Compose.

-Run the following commands inside the project's directory:
+Run the following command inside the project's directory:

 * `$: docker-compose build upwork_scraper`
-* `$: docker-compose up upwork_scraper`

 To access the container:
 * `$: docker run -it upwork_scraper`